 Larissa Demel is the current director of Youth Engagement for the Special Olympics Latin America, where she oversees youth innovation projects for inclusion and accessibility for people with disability.
 Larissa was also a speaker at HABITAT III, the bi-decennial United Nations Conference on Housing and Sustainable Urban Development, where she launched Urban Action, a youth initiative in collaboration with UN Habitat and AIESEC that set out to implement over 150 youth projects related to New Urban Agenda and SDGs within the first year of New Urban Agenda adoption.
 She has published papers on social innovation through youth action on the SDGs which is being used by over 50,000 young people in 126 countries and created a SDG social project framework for young people and has created the SDG 11 content on to the Young Person’s Guide to Saving the World.

 Our shopping cart is simple and easy to understand.
 If you do not have a user account, you will be able to create one upon purchase.
 Save your username and password as you will need it to login to access course materials later.
 For more detailed, step-by-step instructions you can review our tutorial How to Purchase a Course.
 Again, if you experience any issues, please email our Registrar at email@example.com.

 Nanocourse Contact Information:

-Nanocourses are not led by faculty and are delivered on-demand for your convenience.
-If you have questions or require additional assistance, you may click the “Support” button on the lower, right-hand side of the screen and submit your question.
+Nanocourses are completely on-demand for your convenience.
+If you have questions or require additional assistance, click the “Chat” button down on the left-hand side of the screen, and submit your question.
 Our help desk will respond as soon as possible.
 Please do not email faculty directly with any technology or registration issues.